Fermat-ORG/fermat-framework/README.md

 Fermat is a trust-less financial application framework that enables an ecosystem of any kind of trust-less financial applications, including wallets.
 It features a Peer-to-Peer network for transporting meta-data and inter-connect clients between each other.
 It also features a synchronization scheme that transforms a standalone app into a distributed application across several devices still owned by the same user.

 The framework evolves from the standalone crypto wallet and enables an ecosystem of trust-less financial applications that are both crypto-currency and digital-asset-enabled.
 The Framework handles a full stack of layers.
 Starting down it has the OS API level, then the Blockchain Level, the Communication Level, Platform Level up to the User Interface Level.
-Its goal is to allow even non-developers to build their own desktop and mobile trust-less financial applications in a similar way a non-developer builds a Worldpress site: re-using plugins and themes.
+Its goal is to allow even non-developers to build their own desktop and mobile trust-less financial applications in a similar way a non-developer builds a **Worldpress** site: re-using Plug-ins and themes.

 #### Open Source